 I first encountered a house centipede when I was 12.
 I saw it on my way to bed one night, crouching on the wall above the stairs.
 I stood motionless, staring at it while I decided whether to wake my dad to ask him what that thing was, and to kill it for me.
 I’m notoriously phobic of creepy-crawlies, and was shaken enough to decide that waking my dad after midnight because of a bug that looked like this one was justifiable.
 He disagreed.
 Before going back to bed (leaving the centipede undisturbed), he told me that they crawl all over you and bite you while you sleep.
 The next morning, in a slightly repentant mood, he told me that this probably wasn’t true.
 Turns out, it’s not.
 Centipedes rarely bite people, and sometimes their jaws aren’t even strong enough to pierce human skin in self-defense.
 If they manage it, a centipede bite will usually resemble a minor bee sting in a human or large mammal like a cat or dog.

 The only creatures that need to worry about house centipedes are their fellow pests, since centipedes kill and eat a variety of things you’d probably rather get rid of, like bed bugs, termites, silverfish, spiders, and even cockroaches.
-Technically, then, they’re desirable in the home, but people have been telling me that about spiders for years, and I don’t want to find one of them in the shower with me, either.
+Technically, then, they’re desirable in the home, but people have been telling me that about spiders for years, yet I don’t want to find one of them in the shower with me, either.
 So if you’re like me, read on, and I’ll help you get rid of centipedes.

 What is a Centipede?